 The simple house has been transformed into a museum where guests can see the room where he was born, discover more about his life and career, and many relics, including jerseys, bats, and personal stuff.

-In addition, there is a Babe Ruth statue outside Oriole Park, a popular location for selfies.
+In addition, there is a Babe Ruth statue outside Oriole Park, a popular selfie location.

 1.11.
 The Walters Art Museum